pragma-/pbot/doc/Admin.md

 Usage from channel:   `kick <nick> [reason]`
 From private message: `kick <channel> <nick> [reason]`

-## Module-management
+## Applet-management
-Note that modules are "reloaded" each time they are executed.
-There is no need to `refresh` after editing a module.
+Note that applets are "reloaded" each time they are executed.
+There is no need to `refresh` after editing an applet.

 ### load
-This command loads a module in `$data_dir/modules/` as a PBot command.
-It is equivalent to `factadd`ing a new keyword and then setting its `type` to `module`.
+This command loads an applet as a PBot command.
+It is equivalent to `factadd`ing a new keyword and then setting its `type` to `applet`.

-Usage: `load <keyword> <module>`
+Usage: `load <keyword> <applet>`

-For example, to load `$data_dir/modules/qalc.sh` as the `qalc` command:
+For example, to load `applets/qalc.sh` as the `qalc` command:

     <pragma-> !load qalc qalc.sh

 ### unload
-This command unloads a module.
-It is equivalent to deleting the factoid keyword the module was loaded as.
+This command unloads an applet.
+It is equivalent to deleting the factoid keyword the applet was loaded as.

 Usage: `unload <keyword>`

-### Listing modules
+### Listing applets
-To list the loaded modules, use the `list modules` command.
+To list the loaded applets, use the `list applets` command.
 This is not an admin command, but it is included here for completeness.

-Usage: `list modules`
+Usage: `list applets`

 ## Plugin-management
 ### plug